-Editor’s Note: Originally posted this time last year, Galen’s essay has proved to be one of our most popular articles.
+Editor’s Note: Galen Lehman’s essay has proved to be one of our most popular articles.
 I’m certainly hoping to make a lamb cake part of my family’s next Easter celebration.
 Hope you are too.

 For almost 50 years, my wife’s mother made a lamb-shaped cake every Easter.
 A lamb was the perfect thing for our Easter dinner.
 Or (since spring is lambing season), a simple spring celebration!
 It certainly became an important part of our family tradition.
 So important, in fact, that it has become a favorite birthday cake for the less-than-5-years-old set.

 Over the years, decorating that lamb cake became a huge highlight of the Holy Week events for my wife and her brothers and sisters.
 Last year, my mother-in-law, a very special woman I loved as much as my own mother and dearly miss, went ahead of me to a better place.
 But she left us all with many fond memories of her.
 And, the tradition of decorating the Lamb Cake has been passed from her kids to her grandchildren to her great-grandchildren.

 Along the way, just exactly HOW the lamb cake is decorated has acquired a whole set of its own family traditions.